jlingford/personal-website/content/about.md

 at some point one can hope to answer those bigger questions.

 ## Bio
-I'm a research officer based at Monash Uni in Melbourne Australia, where I'm currently researching various proteins that extract energy from trace gases.
-I started out doing an undergraduate degree in genetics at the
+I'm a protein scientist and research officer based at Monash Uni in Melbourne Australia, where I'm currently investigating proteins that extract energy from trace gases.

+I started out doing an undergraduate degree in genetics at the University of Western Australia.
-University of Western Australia.
-When I finished undergrad, I figured I wasn't ready to embark on a PhD because I didn't really know what I wanted to do.
+When I finished undergrad, I held off on trying to do a PhD because I didn't really know what I wanted to do.
 I managed to get work as a research assistant at the Harry Perkins Institute of Medical Research (Perth, Western Australia), where it turns out I had a knack for protein biochemistry in the lab.
 Later on, I moved interstate after I managed to land an RA job at WEHI (Melbourne, Victoria) and did even more protein biochemistry work.
+My research skills are primarily wet-lab based, though I've been slowly trying to evolve into a skilled "dry-lab" scientist too.
+With the fast speed at which the protein science field is moving, I figure it's more important than ever to be a well rounded scientist.

 Melbourne is a good place to do science (especially protein science) and a good place to live (at least in my opinion), so I'm planning to live here for life.
 When I'm not in the lab or on the computer, I like to hang out with my wife and two dogs.
-And sometimes, if there's time, get to read a book.
+Sometimes, if there's time, I like to read a book.